qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

-.. note:: Creating layers from clipboard is possible with features selected and copied within QGIS as well as features from another application, as long as they are defined using well-known text (WKT) language.
+.. note:: Creating layers from clipboard is possible with features selected and copied within QGIS as well as features from another application, as long as they are defined using well-known text (WKT) string.

 .. index:: Virtual layers